manolitto/segone-mods/README.md

 These instructions show how you can modify Segone tiles to reflect your personal preferences.

-Please support Simon's awesome campaign on [Kickstarter](https://www.kickstarter.com/projects/segonefantasystl/segone-show-them-your-world-stl-and-pdf-fantasy-map)!
+Please support Simon's awesome
+<a href="https://www.kickstarter.com/projects/segonefantasystl/segone-show-them-your-world-stl-and-pdf-fantasy-map" target="_blank">Segone: show them your world (stl and pdf fantasy map)</a> campaign
+on
+<a href="https://www.kickstarter.com/projects/segonefantasystl/segone-show-them-your-world-stl-and-pdf-fantasy-map" target="_blank">Kickstarter</a>!

 ## Replace original "H" connectors by OpenLOCK clipping